 The Arts, Culture and Heritage Plan is aimed at community development and empowerment to encourage involvement in arts and culture, and the recognition of the heritage sector.

 The Pride and Vibrancy Action plan is grounded in all of the Horowhenua District Council’s current strategies, particularly the Community Wellbeing Strategy and the Economic Development Strategy.

 Council has established firm foundations for Community Development growth and development.
-Find out more about our Strategies & Action plans, our Community Wellbeing Newsletters, Committee and Forums.
+Find out more about our Strategies & Action plans, Committee and Forums.

 A Community Plan is the voice of that community and will highlight their goals and aspirations.
 Find out how you can contribute to the vision of your community.